What to consider when looking at TEFL / TESOL certification options?

 1. Length of training:

 Is the TEFL TESOL certification course at least 120 hours?
 The minimum standard for accreditation is 100 hours of academics and 6-20 hours of live practice teaching to actual ESL students (not class peers).
 (Most of the reputable employers with the highest standards, tend to be the best places to work and will not recognize any lesser certification).
-A standard in person course International TEFL Course is 4 weeks long (20 days).
+A standard in person course International TEFL Course is 4 weeks long (20 classroom days).
 A comparable part-time class or interactive Online TEFL Course with structure will typically take 2-3 months part time.

 *TEFL / TESOL training courses with fewer than 100 hours and/or no practicum will not provide you with an internationally recognized certification.
 Be wary of schools that tout the terms "120 hour class" but lack practicum or interactive instruction.

 There are many TEFL TESOL certification courses of different lengths of content.
 Schools are divided into those that meet the 100 hour standard and those who do not.
 TEFL certification courses incorporating fewer than 100 hours of training do not meet international standards and will not be considered legitimate by most schools and language institutes around the world that hire English teachers.
-A standard amount of time for a full-time 100 hour course is 20 days (4 weeks).
-A weekend class of two days and 20 hours is simply one tenth the minimum standard for a certified teacher to obtain, and even a TEFL course spread over three or four weekends will not meet international standards.
+A standard amount of time for a full-time 100 hour course is 20 classroom days (4 weeks).
+A weekend class of two days or 20 hours is simply one tenth the minimum standard for a certified teacher to obtain, and even a TEFL course spread over three or four weekends will not meet international standards.
 The same applies to online TEFL certification classes that do not incorporate at least 100 hours of coursework and six hours of live practicum.

 Is the TEFL TESOL certification internationally recognized and accredited?